Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns movement history for a specific investment position, listing transaction types (BUY/SELL/TAX/INTEREST/AMORTIZATION/TRANSFER) and key fields.
-It distinguishes from sibling tools by noting usage after openfinance_list_investments to get the investment_id.
+The description clearly states the tool returns movement history for an investment position, listing specific transaction types and fields.
+It distinguishes itself from sibling tools like openfinance_list_investments by indicating the prerequisite.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.